Last Will & Testament Attorney

 In New York, it is the Surrogate’s Court that’s responsible for all probate and estate proceedings.
 Wills must be probated in the Surrogate’s Court, as well as the estates of people who die without a will.

 Probate is the court-supervised process of authenticating a last will and testament when the deceased has executed a will.
-The probate process also includes locating and determining the value of the person’s assets, paying their all of their debts, filing taxes, and then disbursing the rest of the estate to the heirs designated by the decedent in his or her will.
+The probate process also includes locating and determining the value of the person’s assets, paying all of their debts, filing taxes, and then disbursing the rest of the estate to the heirs designated by the decedent in his or her will.

 Here are some common ways that are used to avoid the time-consuming, and often costly, probate process: